san-ghun/kotlin-lotto-precourse/README.md

 | **Minimum E2E Test**   | `./gradlew clean test` and then check `BUILD SUCCESSFUL`                                          |

+## Personal objectives

+- Write detailed feature list as a reference for test cases
+- Adopt TDD (Test Driven Development) as a development method
+- Adopt Domain concept, rather than MVC pattern
+  - Because the lottery system is a real world concept which should be defined and expressed in detail

+## Key design goals

+- Clearly separate domain logic and UI (Input/Output)
+- Each class is designed to have one responsibility (SRP)
+- Separate into testable structures

 ## Feature List

 ### 1. Input Handling